-The University of Ottawa is a diverse, bilingual university with more than 300 undergraduate programs and 150 graduate degrees in 10 faculties.
+The University of Ottawa is a diverse, bilingual university with more than 300 undergraduate programs and 250 graduate degrees in 10 faculties.
 Students can study everything from fine arts to hard sciences in French, English or both.
 The university has an extensive co-op program boasting a 95 per cent placement rate.
-Since fall 2014, as part of its growth and development plan, U of O opened the Advanced Research Complex, housing the Centre for Advanced Photonics, several geoscience laboratories and the only accelerator mass spectrometer in Canada, as well as two residences and a new dining hall.
-In 2018, the university will boast two new buildings: a black box theatre and The Learning Centre.
+Since 2014, as part of its growth and development plan, U of O opened the Advanced Research Complex, housing the Centre for Advanced Photonics, several geoscience laboratories and the only accelerator mass spectrometer in Canada, as well as two residences and a new dining hall.
+In 2018, the university will open three new buildings: a STEM-focused complex, a black box theatre and the Crossroads, a renovated learning centre.
 U of O blends well into the city’s urban core.
 Academic buildings and dorms are not far from a coffee shop or a decent place to eat, and the nearby Rideau Centre is the city’s best place to go for mainstream shopping.
-“Two of the University of Ottawa’s many distinctive features are certainly its location in the heart of the capital and its international perspective,” says Jacques Frémont, the university’s new president.
+“Two of the University of Ottawa’s many distinctive features are certainly its location in the heart of the capital and its international perspective,” says president Jacques Frémont.
 “We’re equally proud of the bilingual nature of our university, which also shapes our identity.”
 Students have the chance to work in government offices or at major research institutions and health centres in the nation’s capital.

 • French Immersion Stream: Offered in 86 programs, students study partly in French and benefit from a dedicated mentoring centre and writing help, as well as local opportunities to practise their French.